mobess12/Online_Retail_Analysis_Capstone_Project/README.md

     - Commentary on ethical and societal considerations for each hypothesis
     - Test hypotheses using T Test
 5. Dashboard Creation
-    - Use a wireframe and DASHBOARD TOOL to plan and create an interactive dashboard that includes key metrics and visualisations in line with the hypotheses
+    - Use a wireframe and Tableau to plan and create an interactive dashboard that includes key metrics and visualisations in line with the hypotheses

 ## The rationale to map the business requirements to the Data Visualisations